Earth-Agent: Unlocking the Full Landscape of Earth Observation with Agents: Earth-Agent Benchmark

 \subsection{Data Annotation Pipeline}

 To construct Earth-Bench, we collected raw data from platforms such as Google Earth Engine, NASA EarthData, and public remote sensing datasets~\citep{xia2017aid, zhan2023rsvg, xia2018dota, su2019object}.
 From these data sources, a team of domain experts curated 248 problems that require multi-step quantitative reasoning.
+The annotation team was composed of \textbf{2} computer science experts, \textbf{7} remote sensing specialists, and \textbf{3} Earth science specialists.
 Each problem is accompanied by a step-by-step Python solution and is designed to reflect the complexity of real-world Earth science workflows, which demand the coordinated use of multiple tool kits.

 In prior benchmarks, queries have been designed either as \emph{step-implicit}, where no intermediate step guidance is provided~\citep{mialon2023gaia, wang2024gta}, or as \emph{step-explicit}, where the query itself contains step guidance~\citep{guo2024stabletoolbench, ma2024m}.
 Motivated by the complexity of EO workflows, which often require multi-step processing, Earth-Bench incorporates both regimes: \textbf{Auto-Planning} corresponds to the step-implicit setting and evaluates the agent’s ability to autonomously plan its solution trajectory, while \textbf{Instruction-Following} corresponds to the step-explicit setting and evaluates the agent’s ability to follow and translate human instructions into executable actions.
+Both regimes contain 248 complete questions for evaluation.
 Together, these two regimes provide a comprehensive assessment of both autonomous reasoning and guided execution in EO contexts.
 Details can refer to Appendix~\ref{sec:Query Regimes}.

 To enable dual-level evaluation, we explicitly annotated both the final answers and the full reasoning trajectories.
 As illustrated in Fig.~\ref{fig:benchmark}, the annotation process was designed to mimic the ReAct loop of agents: \textbf{Python Solution.} Annotators first identify the domain tools such as {compute\_ndwi} and {split\_window}) required to solve a problem and then assemble them into a step-by-step {main()} program.
 Each tool is represented as a Python function, and the functions are planned in the correct order to form an executable workflow that mirrors the agent’s reasoning trajectory. \textbf{Python Result.} When executed, the program produces explicit input and output arguments for each function call, as well as the final output of the {main()} function. \textbf{JSON Annotation.} Each function call is then translated into a structured JSON record to align with the ReAct-style trajectory annotation.
 The function name corresponds to the action tool name, the function input arguments corresponds to the action passed by the agent, and the function output arguments corresponds to the tool responses returned to the agent.
 The final output of the {main()} function is recorded as the ground-truth answer for the problem.
 This provides a complete record of both the reasoning trajectory and the final answer.